-Section 31.
+Section 26.
 Subsections (1), (4), and (7) of section 337.14, Florida Statutes, are amended to read:

-337.14 Application for qualification; certificate of qualification; restrictions; request for hearing.--
+337.14 Application for qualification; certificate of qualification; restrictions; request for hearing .--

-Any person desiring to bid for the performance of any construction contract in excess of \$250,000 which the department proposes to let must first be certified by the department as qualified pursuant to this section and rules of the department.
-The rules of the department shall address the qualification of persons to bid on construction contracts in excess of \$250,000 and shall include requirements with respect to the equipment, past record, experience, financial resources, and organizational personnel of the applicant necessary to perform the specific class of work for which the person seeks certification.
-The department is authorized to limit the dollar amount of any contract upon which a person is qualified to bid or the aggregate total dollar volume of contracts such person is allowed to have under contract at any one time.
-Each applicant seeking qualification to bid on construction contracts in excess of \$250,000 shall furnish the department a statement under oath, on such forms as the department may prescribe, setting forth detailed information as required on the application. application for certification shall be accompanied by the latest annual financial statement of the applicant completed within the last 12 months.
-If the annual financial statement shows the financial condition of the applicant more than 4 months prior to the date on which the application is received by the department, then an interim financial statement must also be submitted.
-The interim financial statement must cover the period from the end date of the annual statement and must show the financial condition of the applicant no more than 4 months prior to the date on which the application is received by the department.
-Each required annual or interim financial statement must be audited and accompanied by the opinion of a certified public accountant or a public accountant approved by the department.
-The information required by this subsection is confidential and exempt from the provisions of s.
+(1) Any person desiring to bid for the performance of any construction contract in excess of \$250,000 which the department proposes to let must first be certified by the department as qualified pursuant to this section and rules of the department.
+The rules of the department shall address the qualification of persons to bid on construction contracts in excess of \$250,000 and shall include requirements with respect to the equipment, past record, experience, financial 31 resources, and organizational personnel of the applicant necessary to perform the specific class of work for which the 2 person seeks certification.
+The department is authorized to 3 limit the dollar amount of any contract upon which a person is 4 qualified to bid or the aggregate total dollar volume of 5 contracts such person is allowed to have under contract at any 6 Each applicant seeking qualification to bid on one time.
+7 construction contracts in excess of \$250,000 shall furnish the 8 department a statement under oath, on such forms as the department may prescribe, setting forth detailed information 9 10 as required on the application.
+Each application for 11 certification shall be accompanied by the latest annual financial statement of the applicant completed within the last 12 13 12 months.
+If the annual financial statement shows the financial condition of the applicant more than 4 months prior 14 15 to the date on which the application is received by the department, then an interim financial statement must also be 16 17 The interim financial statement must cover the period from the end date of the annual statement and must show 18 19 the financial condition of the applicant no more than 4 months 20 prior to the date on which the application is received by the department.
+Each required annual or interim financial 21 statement must be audited and accompanied by the opinion of a 22 certified public accountant or a public accountant approved by 23 24 the department.
+The information required by this subsection 25 is confidential and exempt from the provisions of s.
 119.07(1).
-The department shall act upon the application for qualification within 30 days after the department determines that the application is complete it is presented.

-(4) If the applicant is found to possess the prescribed qualifications, the department shall issue to him or her a certificate of qualification that, unless thereafter revoked by the department for good cause, will be valid for a period of 18 months after the date of the applicant's financial statement or such shorter period as the department prescribes.
+The department shall act upon the application for 26 qualification within 30 days after the department determines 27 28 that the application is complete it is presented.
+29 (4) If the applicant is found to possess the prescribed qualifications, the department shall issue to him revoked by the department for good cause, will be valid for a period of 18 months after the date of the applicant's financial statement or such shorter period as the department prescribes.
 Submission of an application shall not affect expiration of the certificate of qualification.
 If the department finds that an application is incomplete or contains inadequate information or information that cannot be verified, the department may request in writing that the applicant provide the necessary information to complete the application or provide the source from which any information in the application may be verified.
 If the applicant fails to comply with the initial written request within a reasonable period of time as specified therein, the department shall request the information a second time.
 If the applicant fails to comply with the second request within a reasonable period of time as specified therein, the application shall be denied.